mattymaloney/mattymaloney.github.io/_posts/2016-02-23-windows-file-copy-util.md

 ---

-A bunch more insight: [How to transfer large amounts of data via network](http://moo.nac.uci.edu/~hjm/HOWTO_move_data.html).
+A bunch more insight, but only a little bit for Windows, see [How to transfer large amounts of data via network](http://moo.nac.uci.edu/~hjm/HOWTO_move_data.html).

 ---